-Department Store - A retail establishment more than 4,750 sq. m. in area, primarily engaged in retailing a wide range of products, with each merchandise category or product group constituting a separate department within the store.
+Department Store - A retail establishment more than four thousand seven hundred and fifty (4,750) sq. m. in area, primarily engaged in retailing a wide range of products, with each merchandise category or product group constituting a separate department within the store.
 Some departments may be operated on a concession basis.

-Design Guidelines - A set of discretionary statements to guide land development to achieve a desired level of quality for the physical environment.
+Design Guidelines - A set of design statements to guide land development to achieve a desired level of design quality for the elements of the physical environment.